DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 * If data cannot be made available openly, explain why.
 Describe relevant infrastructure to be used, e.g. for handling of sensitive data.
 * Familiarity with relevant guidelines and routines, e.g. institutional Open Science guidelines

-Since 2023, The Research Council of Norway has incorporated assessment of Open Research under two subsection of the 'Impact' criterion: "Potential impact of the proposed research" (for example including making research data FAIR) and "Communication and exploitation" (for example including which archiving solutions will be used for research data).
+Since 2023, The Research Council of Norway has incorporated assessment of Open Research under two subsections of the 'Impact' criterion: "Potential impact of the proposed research" (for example including making research data FAIR) and "Communication and exploitation" (for example including which archiving solutions will be used for research data).
 * [The Research Council of Norway: Assessment of open science in grant applications](https://www.forskningsradet.no/en/financing/application-process/assessment-open-science/ "2024-09-11")

 In Horizon Europe, Open Science practices are considered in the evaluation of proposals under the 'Excellence' and under the 'Quality and efficiency of implementation' assessment criterion.
 Open access to research outputs such as publications, data, software, models, algorithms, and workflows is considered mandatory practice and failure to address this will result in a lower evaluation score.
 Adoption of additional recommended Open Science practices can improve the evaluation score.